Helios113/deep_nano/content/research_content/24-01-08-molecular electronics/index.md

 authors: ["Vihar Georgiev"]
 ---

-Our aim is to establish a link between the chemistry, device fabrication anddevice design and modelling
+Our aim is to establish a link between the chemistry, device fabrication and device design and modelling

 <!--more-->